 The acquisition will significantly increase the liquid hydrocarbon proportion of BP’s production and resources in the US onshore, to around 27% of production and 29% of resources from the current 14% and 17% respectively.

 BP’s existing US onshore oil and gas business currently produces around 315,000 boe/d from operations across seven oil and gas basins in five states with resources of 8.1 billion boe.
 Since BP established it as a separate business organization with new management four years ago, it has grown production and improved capital efficiency, with unit production costs reduced by 34% since 2013.

-The combined business will be led by David Lawler, CEO of BP’s Lower 48 business.
-BP estimates post-integration it will deliver more than $350 million of annual pre-tax synergies, through sustainable cost reductions and commercial and trading opportunities unique to BP.
+The combined business will continue to be led by David Lawler, CEO of BP’s existing US onshore business.
+BP estimates that post-integration it will deliver more than $350 million of annual pre-tax synergies through sustainable cost reductions and commercial and trading opportunities unique to BP.

 BP has today announced a second quarter 2018 dividend of 10.25 cents per ordinary share, an increase of 2.5%.
 This dividend is expected to be paid on 21 September 2018 to ordinary shareholders and American Depositary Share (ADS) holders on the register on 10 August 2018.
 Holders of ADSs are expected to receive $0.615 per ADS (less applicable fees).
 A scrip dividend alternative is available, allowing shareholders to elect to receive their dividend in the form of new ordinary shares and ADS holders in the form of new ADSs.

 Phone: +1 281 366 4463